 Is religion the blind spot of populism?

-This panel discussed the religious dimension of populism and nationalism across countries, religious traditions and historical periods.
-The panel brought together scholars of religion and politics to explore comparatively the rise of extreme right movements in Europe, the white supremacists groups in the USA, but also rise of authoritarian figures in Turkey, Russia or India :
+This panel aims at discussing the religious dimension of populism and nationalism across countries, religious traditions and historical periods.
+To do so, it will bring together scholars of religion and politics to explore comparatively the rise of extreme right movements in Europe, the white supremacists groups in the USA, but also rise of authoritarian figures in Turkey, Russia or India.

 - Jocelyne Cesari, University of Birmingham and Georgetown University, “We the People: Interplay between Religious Community, Nation and Populism”

 - Wolfgang Palaver, University of Innsbruck: Fraternity versus Parochialism: On Religion and Populism

 - Leon Van den Broeke, Campen University: “Legislation on Religion and Populist Parties Manifestos”

 - Maryyum Mehmood, University of Birmingham, “ Islamophobia, Antisemitism and Populism in Europe”

 - Tobias Cremer, Oxford University, “The religious Dimension of European and American Populism Compared”

 Register for the webinar here